Harold Cole: World War II

 Serving in France and relying on his "appealing personality and sharp wits," Cole advanced rapidly to the rank of sergeant with the Royal Engineers.
-In March 1940, he was jailed for stealing the non-commissioned officer's mess fund.
-He quickly escaped, but was caught and jailed again, until released by his guards in June 1940 as the invading Germans were overrunning British armies in northern France.
+In March 1940, he was jailed for stealing from the non-commissioned officers' mess fund.
+He quickly escaped but was caught and jailed once more until his guards released him in June 1940 as the invading Germans were overrunning British forces in northern France.
 He remained in France when British forces were evacuated from Dunkirk.
-Several thousand soldiers, mostly from Britain and the Commonwealth, were left behind in France after the evacuation and were housed and hidden by French citizens.
+Several thousand soldiers, mostly from Britain and the Commonwealth, were left behind in France after the evacuation and were hidden by French citizens.
 British pilots were also being shot down over France and, if they survived, sought assistance from the French.

-In the summer of 1940 Cole quickly built up a circle of contacts in Lille and La Madeleine, a suburb of Lille.
-He presented himself as Captain Delobel of British intelligence and persuaded a wealthy industrialist, François Duprez, to finance his efforts to assist British soldiers and airmen to escape France and return to England.
+In the summer of 1940, Cole quickly built up a circle of contacts in Lille and La Madeleine, a suburb of Lille.
+He presented himself as Captain Delobel of British intelligence.
+He persuaded a wealthy industrialist, François Duprez, to finance his efforts to assist British soldiers and airmen to escape France and return to England.
 In La Madeleine, the upstairs apartment of a hair stylist, Jeannine Voglimacci, served as a meeting place for Cole, his helpers, and British soldiers seeking help.
 Voglimacci became a key assistant, although she considered Cole "bizarre."
-Cole largely achieved the objective of combining under his leadership all the disparate individuals and organizations helping British soldiers in the Lille region.
-Through contacts at City Hall he obtained false identity documents for himself and his helpers and a document for himself saying that he had speech and hearing impediments.
-Cole spoke poor, accented French and the document enabled him to pretend to be unable to speak and hear if necessary for deception and in the presence of Germans.
-Cole's followers included 18-year old Roland Hector Lepers, devoted to Cole, and his girl friend Madeleine Damerment who would later become an agent of the clandestine British organization, the Special Operations Executive.
+Cole largely achieved the objective of combining all the disparate individuals and organisations helping British soldiers in the Lille region under his leadership.
+Through contacts at City Hall, he obtained false identity documents for himself and his helpers and a document for himself saying that he had speech and hearing impediments.
+Cole spoke poor, accented French, and the document enabled him to pretend to be unable to speak and hear if necessary for deception and in the presence of Germans.
+Cole's followers at the time included 18-year-old Roland Hector Lepers and Lepers's girlfriend Madeleine Damerment, who would later become an agent of the clandestine British organisation, the Special Operations Executive.